sleconf/sleconf-www/2015/Papers.md

 *(In presentation order.)*

-## Session: Language Development and Evaluation
+## Language Development and Evaluation
 * Salome Maro, Matthias Tichy, Lars Gelin, Jan-Philipp Steghöfer and Anthony Anjorin. *On Integrating Graphical and Textual Editors for a UML-based Domain Specific Language*